-87C807 is high speed and high performance 8-bit single chip microcomputers with small package.
-The MCU contain CPU core, ROM, RAM, input/output ports, six multi-function timer/counters, a serial interface, a high speed serial output, and two clock generators on a chip.
+The 87C800/H00 are the high speed and high performance 8-bit single chip microcomputers.
+This MCU contains CPU core, ROM, RAM, input/output ports, six multi-function timer/counters, two serial interfaces, and two clock generators on a chip.
+The 87C800/H00 are standard type devices in the TLCS-870 Series, and provide high current output capability for LED direct drive.